thorstenb/odpdown/README.md

 Getting ready should be a simple matter of running

-    python setup.py install
+    pip install odpdown

-from a terminal.
+from a terminal, or when installing from sources / git:

-On Windows, run it via the command prompt (Start ‣ Accessories):

-    setup.py install
+    pip install .

-Alternatively, running `odpdown` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly mistune, lpod, pygments, lxml and pillow) manually.
+Alternatively, running `odpdown` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly mistune, odfdo, pygments and pillow) manually.

 ## Tests